Typhoon Yutu

-Typhoon Yutu, known in the Philippines as Typhoon Rosita, was an extremely powerful tropical cyclone that caused catastrophic destruction on the islands of Tinian and Saipan in the Northern Mariana Islands, and later impacted the Philippines.
-It is the strongest typhoon ever recorded to impact the Mariana Islands, and is tied as the second-strongest tropical cyclone to strike the United States and its unincorporated territories by both wind speed and barometric pressure.
+Typhoon Yutu, (Note: The name Yutu (Mandarin: 玉兔, [y˥˩ tʰu˥˩]) was contributed by China and refers to the Jade Rabbit, a mythical rabbit on the moon in Mandarin.) known in the Philippines as Typhoon Rosita, was an extremely powerful tropical cyclone that caused catastrophic destruction on the islands of Tinian and Saipan in the Northern Mariana Islands, and later impacted the Philippines in late October 2018.
+It was the strongest typhoon ever recorded to impact the Mariana Islands before Typhoon Bavi in 2026, and is tied as the second-strongest tropical cyclone to strike the United States and its unincorporated territories by both wind speed and barometric pressure, behind Bavi.
 It also tied Typhoon Kong-rey as the most powerful tropical cyclone worldwide in 2018.

-The twenty-sixth named storm and the twelfth typhoon of the 2018 Pacific typhoon season, Yutu originated as a tropical disturbance moving westward on October 18.
-It became a tropical depression two days later near the Marshall Islands, before strengthening further into a tropical storm on October 22, receiving the name Yutu from the Japan Meteorological Agency (JMA).
-Favorable conditions led to a period of rapid intensification, causing Yutu to become a typhoon as it moved west-northwestward on October 23, and by the next day, Yutu had achieved its peak intensity; the JMA estimated 10-minute maximum sustained winds of 115 kn and a lowest central pressure of 900 hPa, while the Joint Typhoon Warning Center assessed 1-minute winds of 150 kn.
-An eyewall replacement cycle ensued, weakening Yutu, before making landfall over Tinian on October 25.
-Substantial outflow allowed the storm to re-strengthen, making it reach a secondary peak on October 26.
-As it approached the Philippines the following day, PAGASA assigned it the local name Rosita, while it began to reach less favorable conditions.
-The storm made a second landfall over Dinapigue, Isabela by October 29.
-Yutu then entered the South China Sea, where it continued to weaken while turning northward, until it had dissipated by November 3.
+The twenty-sixth named storm and the twelfth typhoon of the 2018 Pacific typhoon season, Yutu originated as a tropical depression moving westward around the Marshall Islands on October 20, becoming a tropical storm by October 22 and receiving its name from the Japan Meteorological Agency.
+Favorable conditions led to a period of rapid intensification as it moved west-northwestward, and by October 24, Yutu had achieved its peak intensity as it made landfall over Tinian on October 25.
+An eyewall replacement cycle ensued, before the storm re-strengthened as it approached Luzon, which then entered marginal conditions; it made a second landfall over Dinapigue, Isabela by October 29 before entering the South China Sea, where it weakened turning northward until it had dissipated by November 3.